ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ### What REGO Actually Does: Organizational Policy Enforcement

-**Example Scenario**: QVS-CBOM finds MD5 in your image and reports:
+**Example Scenario**: Aqua-CBOM finds MD5 in your image and reports:
 ```json
 {
   "algorithm": "MD5",